top of page

 How to check if the deed to your house includes racial restrictions.

 While the Supreme Court ruled racial covenants unenforceable in 1948 and illegal in 1968, many deeds in the United States still contain the original restrictions.
-California recently passed
+Click the link below to learn about La Canada's current effort to remove offensive language from city documents.

 bottom of page